kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/07_hello_world_Services/transcript.md

 Here we're saying:

 - We want to create a service object
-- This service's name is goign to be svc-nodeport-httpd
+- This service's name is going to be svc-nodeport-httpd
 - this service is going to be of the type nodeport nodeport
 - Next we have three port numbers.
 We'll explain these port numbers in more detail   a bit later in this video.
 But for now, let's just say that: